wI2L/jettison/README.md

 $ go get -u github.com/wI2L/jettison
 ```

+> :exclamation: Requires Go1.12+, due to the usage of `io.StringWriter`.

 ### Key points

 - Fast, see [benchmarks](#benchmarks)
 - Zero allocations on average
 - Behavior *almost* identical to the standard library, by default
 - No code generation required
-- Options available to configure the Encoder
+- Options available to configure encoding
 - Native support for `time.Time` and `time.Duration`

 ### Overview